jfilter/split-folders/README.md

     --seed          set seed value for shuffling the items. defaults to 1337.
     --oversample    enable oversampling of imbalanced datasets, works only with --fixed.
-    --group_prefix  split files into equally-sized groups based on their prefix --move          move the files instead of copying
+    --group_prefix  split files into equally-sized groups based on their prefix --formats       split the files based on specified extension(s) --move          move the files instead of copying
 Example:
     splitfolders --ratio .8 .1 .1 -- folder_with_images